bbugyi200/cookie/README.md

 ```

 #### Mark Start Point for Editing (only works when vim is set as the default system editor)
-If the following statement is found in the template, vim will start with the cursor on that line and on the column of first curly brace (after removing the statement) and will start in INSERT mode:
+If the following statement is found in the template, vim will start with the cursor positioned on the line and column of the first curly brace (after removing the statement) and will start in INSERT mode:
 ```
 {% INSERT %}
 ```